Engineering Materials 2 An Introduction to

 24. Production, forming and joining of polymers 254

-making giant molecules by polymerisation; polymer “alloys”; forming
+making giant molecules by polymerisation; polymer “alloys”;

 and joining polymers